scorpiodiagrams/fdg/wiki/chapter003.md

 ;; (up (* 1/24 (expt t 4)) 0)
 ;; (up 0 (* 1/120 (expt t 5)))
 ```
-These are the first six terms of the series expansion of the coordinates of the position for parameter ~t~.
+These are the first six terms of the series expansion of the coordinates of the position for parameter #Code(t).

 We can define an evolution operator $\mathsf{E}_{\Delta t, \mathsf{v}}$ using equation (3.31)
 $$\begin{equation}